Black rice with wilted red cabbage, colored peppers and anise seed

 1/2 cup roasted cashew nuts or peanuts

-Heat the oil in a wide wok and add the anise seeds and sauté till lightly colored, about 10 seconds.
+Heat the oil in a wide wok and add the anise seeds.
+Sauté until lightly coloured, about 10 seconds.
 Add the garlic and scallions and sauté till the onions are wilted and the garlic is no longer raw, about 2-3 minutes.

-Add the red cabbage, peppers, mirin and soy sauce cook till the vegetables have begun to wilt.
-You want the cabbage and peppers to be just cooked, but still maintaining their crunch and texture.
+Add the red cabbage, peppers, mirin, and soy sauce; cook until the vegetables have begun to wilt.
+You want the cabbage and peppers to be just cooked, but still maintain their crunch and texture.
 You do not want mushy vegetables.
-Turn off the heat and add the cilantro, and toss the bowl to mix the cilantro in with the vegetables.
+Please turn off the heat and add the cilantro, then toss the bowl to mix it in with the vegetables.
 The cilantro will cook and infuse the vegetables with its aroma in the residual heat.

-To serve, add the black rice to the center of a large flat bowl or plate.
-Add the vegetables to the side or on top, including any of the sauce that is left in the pan.
+To serve, add the black rice to the centre of a large flat bowl or plate.
+Add the vegetables to the side or on top, including any sauce that remains in the pan.
 Garnish with the cashew nuts and the cilantro.
 Serve either slightly warm or at room temperature.

-Alternately, for a simpler presentation, toss the rice and vegetables together with the remaining dressing in the pan.
+Alternately, for a more straightforward presentation, toss the rice and vegetables together with the remaining dressing in the pan.
 Load into a bowl and garnish with the cashew nuts and cilantro.
 Serve at room temperature.